 — David Lloyd George —

-Even though you might be moving forward, you will still make very little progress if you don’t eventually take the BIG risk.
-And for all you know this BIG risk could make all the difference in the end.
-It could be the difference between persistent years of struggle, or a lifetime of fulfillment.
+Even though you might be moving forward, you will still make very little progress if you don’t eventually take a BIG risk.
+And for all you know, this BIG risk could make all the difference in the end.
+It could be the difference between persistent years of struggle or a lifetime of fulfillment.

 - What if I just take this risk right here, right now?